Facebook Twitter You Tube

 • Play with your dog, but train the dog to release on command

-• Provide attention and affection
+• Provide attention and affection; dogs are social animals

 • Obey leash laws